 Why Do I Have to Limit Carbs And How Much Carbohydrates Should I Take?

 The basic principle of the ketogenic diet is to reduce carbohydrate intake and put your body under a certain metabolic state to utilize more fat for energy.

 Studies showed that people who eat fewer carbs tend to control their hunger and satiety levels.(1).

 Generally, in the ketogenic diet, 5-10% of total calories should come from carbs.
 For instance, in a 2000-calorie ketogenic diet plan, the carbohydrate intake should be 50 g per day.

 Protein intake should be sufficient to prevent muscle loss, and 30-35% of the total calories should come from protein.
 For instance, in a 2000-calorie ketogenic diet plan, the protein intake should be 175 g.

 You can include a combination of vegetarian and animal protein to fulfill your goals and satiety.

 Why Do I Have to Eat So Much Fat?

-If carbohydrate intake is lowered less than 50g/day then fat is the main source of energy.
-Ketogenesis is the process which accelerates ketone bodies formation, a process of a constant supply of energy(2).
+If carbohydrate intake is lowered by less than 50g/day, then fat is the main energy source for the body.
+Ketogenesis is the process that accelerates the formation of ketone bodies to provide a constant supply of energy(2).

-1. The effects of a low-carbohydrate ketogenic diet and a low-fat diet on mood, hunger, and other self-reported symptoms, Randomized Controlled Trial, US National Library of Medicine, National center for Biotechnology Information, National Institutes of Health.
+1. The effects of a low-carbohydrate ketogenic diet and a low-fat diet on mood, hunger, and other self-reported symptoms. "https://pubmed.ncbi.nlm.nih.gov/17228046/